Wayfaring Views

 • Go Toob Travel Bottles: Great for storing your travel liquids.
 I’ve used these bottles on six continents.
 They hold just the right amount of shampoo/conditioner, last forever and they never leak.

 • Compeed Blister Bandages: Don’t let your blisters get out of hand!
-If you apply these bandages right when you get a blister, it will cushion it, giving it time to heal.
+If you rip open a blister, a Compeed bandage will cushion it, giving it time to heal.
 Read the instructions carefully because they don’t work like normal Band-Aids.
 If you buy a “starter supply” in advance, you’ll be covered in case you have issues on the first few days.
 If you don’t need them, share them with another pilgrims.

 Camino Packing List: Clothing